Octopus-Computer/W32Calc/README.md

 3. The result will be displayed in the calculator's output area.

-4. To clear the calculator, click the "Clear" button.
+4. To clear the calculator, click the "Clear" (C) button.

 ## Contributing